Simon Holmes à Court: Early life

-Holmes à Court was born in May 1972, the son of South African-born Australian businessman Robert Holmes à Court (who became Australia's first billionaire), and businesswoman (and chairperson of Heytesbury Pty Ltd), Janet Holmes à Court.
+Holmes à Court was born in 1971 or 1972, the son of South African-born Australian businessman Robert Holmes à Court (who became Australia's first billionaire) and businesswoman (and chairperson of Heytesbury Pty Ltd) Janet Holmes à Court.

 Holmes à Court grew up in Perth but he and his siblings were sent to Victoria to board at Geelong Grammar School, where he met his wife Katrina.
 He began an arts/law degree at the University of Western Australia, where he was involved in student politics, but withdrew after a few years.
 He then moved to Malaysia to work for the family-owned John Holland Group on IT projects.
 Holmes à Court subsequently moved to the United States to study cognitive science and computer science at Dartmouth College.

 Career

 After completing his degree, Holmes à Court spent five years working in Silicon Valley, including for Netscape, before returning to Australia in 2001.
 He then began working for the family-owned Heytesbury Pty.
 Ltd. attempting to improve the efficiency of their eight cattle stations in the Northern Territory.
 He subsequently established Observant Pty Ltd as a company to develop remote water monitoring systems and other products.

 Holmes à Court was a driving force behind Australia's first community-owned wind farm, Hepburn Wind, near Daylesford in Central Victoria.
-Holmes à Court stated "I got involved in Australia's first community-owned, wind farm in Hepburn.
-I went along to a public meeting and accidentally came out as the chairman."

 Politics

 Kooyong 200 and feud with Josh Frydenberg

-Holmes à Court was a financial supporter and member of federal Liberal MP Josh Frydenberg's Kooyong200 fundraising arm.
+Holmes à Court was a financial supporter and member of federal Liberal MP Josh Frydenberg's Kooyong 200 fundraising arm.
 He was expelled by Frydenberg after he wrote an op-ed in Guardian Australia in 2018 supporting the closure of AGL's coal-fired Liddell Power Station.

 Later in 2019 Holmes à Court was kicked out of the Auburn Hotel in Hawthorn East at a "meet the candidate" event with Frydenberg before the 2019 election.
-Holmes à Court stated "I found myself standing on the footpath with a glass of wine,” Holmes à Court says.
-“The hostess said, ‘You have to leave now.’
-I said, ‘Can I finish my drink?’
-She said, ‘No, the Treasurer says you have to leave now.’”
+Holmes à Court stated "I found myself standing on the footpath with a glass of wine," Holmes à Court says.
+"The hostess said, 'You have to leave now.'
+I said, 'Can I finish my drink?'
+She said, 'No, the Treasurer says you have to leave now.'"

 Frydenberg criticised Holmes à Court for spending much of the COVID-19 Melbourne lockdowns at his farm in Daylesford with his family.
 Holmes à Court responded by saying "I don't even understand his angle... two of my family members were seriously ill, it was the most shit fucking time ever, so Josh can fuck off, excuse me.
 It was not a pleasant time at all.
 He doesn't know me.”